tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 2: Foreground extraction and reflector detection

 After the background models for the lidar and radar are established, we extract the foreground points from incoming lidar pointclouds and radar messages that do not align with the background voxels.
-All foreground radar points are automatically categorized as reflector detections.
-For foreground lidar points, however, reflector detection involves a more detailed process: we apply a clustering algorithm, perform additional filtering, and calculate the center of each cluster.
+All foreground radar points are automatically categorized as the potential reflector detections.
+For foreground lidar points, however, [reflector](#radar-reflector) detection involves a more detailed process: we first apply a clustering algorithm, find the highest point in the cluster, and average all points within `reflector_radius` meter of the highest point to estimate the center point of the reflector.

 ### Step 3: Matching and filtering